yohatad/cssr4africa/cssr4africa/unit_test/face_detection_test/README.md

 > **Note:**
 > Enabling **`verbose_mode`** (`True`) will activate detailed logging and **visualize outputs using OpenCV windows**.

-# Run the Face Detection Unit Test
+#  🚀 Run the Face Detection Unit Test
+Before running the node, the configuration file must be set up correctly with the appropriate key-value pairs.
+The configuration file is typically located in the package folder under the `config` directory.

+The test can be performed on a **physical robot using realsense or pepper camera** or using **pre-recorded video saved as a ROS bag file**.
+The specific test to run can be selected by modifying the configuration.

 1. **Install the required software components:**